uds-se/fuzzingbook/notebooks/README.md

-This folder contains all the notebooks (i.e., the sources) for "Generating Software Tests".
+This folder contains all the notebooks (i.e., the sources) for "The Fuzzing Book".